so-much-meta/lczero_tools/README.md

 ## TODO
 1. ~~Implement testing to verify position evaluations match lczero engine.~~
    * Using /tests/test_net_eq_engine.py, results look good.
 But specific PGNs might be helpful too.
+2. ~~Add config mechanism and Jupyter notebook examples~~
-2. Add training data parser module.
+3. Add training data parser module.
 Use cases are:
    * Training data to PGN
    * Verification of training data correctness.
    * Loss calculation - allow comparison between networks on same data
-3. OpenCL support!
+4. OpenCL support!
 This should be possible with https://github.com/plaidml/plaidml
-4. Investigate optimizations (CUDA, multiprocessing, etc).
+5. Investigate optimizations (CUDA, multiprocessing, etc).
 Goal is to eventually have a fast enough python-based implementation to do MCTS and get decent nodes/second comparable to Leela's engine -- in cases where neural network eval speed is the bottleneck.
    * However, no optimizations should get (too much) in the way of clarity or ease of changing code to do experiments.
+6. Possible MCTS implementation

 Note: In order to make this work with tensorflow CPU-only mode using leela-chess tfprocess, changes had to be made for dimension ordering of the input (most likely this change slows things down a lot)...
 ```